 How and where to drink coffee in Italy

 Italians love their coffee.
-It is the first thing an Italian do in the morning.
-And it would be best if you did too when in Italy.
-They drink an espresso or a cappuccino or anything in between.
+It is the first thing they do in the morning, and it would be best if you did, too, when in Italy.
+They drink espresso, cappuccino, or anything in between.
+Did you know that +95 million cups of coffee is served daily in the BARS of Italy?
+Bars are basic cafeterias where people go for their morning coffe.

-In general, you can drink as much coffee and whenever you want during the day.
-The myth about not ordering a cappuccino after 12.00 pm is something it NEVER existed.
+You can generally drink as much coffee as you want during the day.
+The myth about not ordering a cappuccino after noon NEVER existed.
 Not sure who made it up.
-People in Italy do drink cappuccino in the afternoon too.
-The only way you should not do is ordering a coffee (any type) for lunch, as a drink to your meal.
+People in Italy drink cappuccino in the afternoon, too.
+The only time you should not do this is to order coffee (any type) for lunch as a drink for your meal.
 If you do so, you will get a weird look.
-Coffee is okay soon after your meal, a shot of espresso, macchiato or corretto (w a shot of grappa).
+Coffee is okay soon after your meal, as well as a shot of espresso, macchiato, or corretto (with a shot of grappa).
 To recap a few don’ts:

-1. Don’t order a LATTE cause latte means milk in Italian.
+1. Don’t order a LATTE because “latte” means milk in Italian.
 They will serve you a glass of milk.
-Instead, say “Caffelatte or Latte Macchiato” which is similar to a cappuccino but in a glass and steamed milk only!
+Instead, say “Caffelatte or Latte Macchiato“, similar to a cappuccino but in a glass with steamed milk only!

-2. Don’t drink any coffee with your meal.
-It’s something you shouldn’t do in Italy!
+2. Don’t drink coffee with your meal.
+You shouldn’t do it in Italy!

-Some restaurants open early around 6.30-7.00, but it’s not common to go to a restaurant before 8.00 pm.
+Some restaurants open early, around 6.30-7.00, but it’s not common to go to a restaurant before 8.00 pm.
 So what if you want to eat earlier?
-You can get food from Bakeries, Takeaways or shops that sell fresh food on the go the old good McDonald’s and any fast-food chains will serve food with no breaks.
+You can get food from Bakeries, Takeaways, or shops that sell fresh food on the go.
+The old good McDonald’s and any fast-food chains will serve food without breaks.

 The Best Places to Eat in Italy

-If there is something we are proud of in the world is exquisite Italian food.
-I’m always sorry to hear when people travelling from overseas don’t have a good experience.
+If there is something we are proud of in the world, it is exquisite Italian food.
+I’m always sorry to hear that people travelling from overseas don’t have a good experience.
 The only reason I can think of is getting into touristy places.
-But yes it does happen, that food is not up to your expectations.
+But yes, it does happen that food does not live up to expectations.

-Make sure you ask around when choosing a place where to eat in Italy.
-Prefer smaller restaurant outside the touristy areas and where the locals go for their lunch break or dinner.
+Make sure you ask around when choosing a place to eat in Italy.
+I prefer smaller restaurants outside the touristy areas, where the locals go for their lunch break or dinner.

 Italians are very happy to share their best tips for eating out, so ask them!
 Look for a cosy Osteria or Trattoria; they usually have a daily menu of freshly cooked food.
-But if you don’t fancy eating out a lot, well there are a few hundreds of groceries and supermarkets chains in Italy where you can shop for groceries and all necessities.
+But if you don’t fancy eating out a lot, there are hundreds of grocery and supermarket chains in Italy where you can shop for groceries and all necessities.

-You can also buy gourmet food, freshly cooked dishes at very reasonable prices.
-Street food is also popular but usually in festivals or at markets.
-Shop at a Mercato Della Frutta e Verdura for fresh food and excellent local produce!
+You can also buy gourmet food and freshly cooked dishes at very reasonable prices.
+Street food is also popular, but usually at festivals or markets.
+Shop at a Mercato Della Frutta e Verdura for fresh food and local produce!
 They are the best.

 Italy used to be a cheap country.
-In the 80s many people used to come from other EU countries over the weekend to shop here.
-In the last 30 years, Italy has become more expensive to live and travel around.
+In the 1980s, many people from other EU countries came to shop here over the weekend.
+However, in the last 30 years, living and travelling around has become more expensive.
 However, there are ways to go to Italy on a budget and save money.

 Some regions and cities are just overrated.
-You must know where to go, where to shop and where to eat to save money on your trip to Italy.
-If you travel for the first time is a bit difficult to gather all this information at once.
-I hope to give you a broad overview of what to do and not to do in Italy with my tips.
+To save money on your trip to Italy, you must know where to go, where to shop, and where to eat.
+If you are travelling for the first time to Italy, gathering all this information at once is a bit difficult.
+With my tips, I hope to give you a broad overview of what to do and not to do in Italy.

 Shops and Restaurants Opening Hours in Italy

-Opening hours in Italy are from 8.00 to 23.00 (we use 24 hours not am and pm).
+Opening hours in Italy are from 8.00 to 23.00 (we use 24 hours, not am and pm).
 Only shopping malls and supermarkets have non-stop opening hours.
-Outside of a shopping mall, everything else has an extended lunch break between 2 to 4 hours.
+Everything else has an extended lunch break between 2 and 4 hours outside a shopping mall.

-Each shop or restaurant or coffee bar are closed on one week-day mostly Mondays or Tuesdays or Wednesdays.
-It is known as “turno di riposo” a simple “day of rest“.
-It is regular as they are open over weekends.
-Some smaller Osteria may be closed on Sundays too.
+Each shop, restaurant, or coffee bar is closed on one weekday, mostly Mondays, Tuesdays, or Wednesdays.
+This is known as “turno di riposo,” a simple “day of rest.”
+It is regular, as they are open over weekends.
+Some smaller Osteria may be closed on Sundays, too.

 Although in Italy you can use your credit or debit card in shops, restaurants, cafes, train and bus stations, almost everywhere, it depends where in Italy you are.
-In all main Italian cities and towns, in North and Central Italy cards are widely accepted, the southern you go the most difficult it gets though.
+In all the main Italian cities and towns, in North and Central Italy, cards are widely accepted; in the south, you go the most difficult it gets, though.

-Some smaller shops have a 10 euro limit below this you will have to use cash.
-So I would highly recommend you taking money with you al the time.
-In South Italy and in all suburban areas you may have to use some cash in smaller outlets or shops.
+Some smaller shops have a 10 euro limit; you must use cash below this.
+So, I would highly recommend taking money with you all the time.
+In South Italy and all suburban areas, you may have to use some cash in smaller outlets or shops.

-The most popular cards are MasterCard and visa.
+The most popular cards are MasterCard and Visa.
 American Express may be turned down in some places.
-Contactless payment is also accepted in supermarkets and everywhere where the sign is displayed.
-Debit cards with a chip work best but with those with a magnetic strip.
-Nowadays, you don’t need any more signatures, but some debit and credit cards may require a security PIN to enter when you pay.
+Contactless payment is also accepted in supermarkets, where signs are displayed everywhere—debit cards with a chip work best, but so do those with a magnetic strip.
+Nowadays, you don’t need more signatures, but some debit and credit cards may require a security PIN to enter when you pay.

 Tipping in Italy – Are you supposed to tip in Italy?

 Tipping is as good as non-existent.
 You don’t need to tip a taxi driver in Italy.
 However, it’s up to you.
-If you want to show your gratitude for a taxi driver that has helped you finding a place or carrying your luggage, feel free to give him a tip.
+If you want to show gratitude to a taxi driver who has helped you find a place or carry your luggage, feel free to tip him.
 1-3 Euro is what they would expect.

 Travelling to Italy for the first time – How to get around

 Getting around Italy is pretty much secure.
 The train and bus network is excellent and reliable.
 Car rental is something that needs thorough consideration.
-I would suggest it only for those itineraries that are not serviced by public transportation.
+I would suggest it only for itineraries not serviced by public transportation.
 Here are my best tips for travelling around Italy.

 Things to know when using public transportation in Italy

 You must validate your ticket before boarding the train.
-Many tickets validating machines across all trains stations across all rail tracks platforms and in the main entrance.
-If you fail you will get a fine and not knowing about it, will not help you.
+Many ticket-validating machines exist across all train stations, platforms, and main entrances.
+If you fail, you will get a fine, and not knowing about it will not help you.

 Why you will love travelling by train in Italy

-I love train travel, and this is my favourite way of getting around in Italy.
-The train service has improved in the last years.
-The Frecce is the most common fast train to get from Milano to Rome and Naples and Florence, Venice, Verona etc. South of Rome things change dramatically; you are better off flying and taking a bus or hiring a car, rather than travelling by train.
-There is also a high-speed train service and more expensive ITALO (around 300 Km /speed /hour).
+I love to travel by train, which is the preferred way of getting around Italy by the locals.
+The train service has improved in the last few years.
+The Frecce is the most common fast train from Milano to Rome, Naples, Florence, Venice, Verona, etc. South of Rome, things change dramatically; you are better off flying and taking a bus or hiring a car than travelling by train.
+High-speed train service and the more expensive ITALO (around 300 km/speed /hour) are also typical in Italy.
+I highly recommend using the fast trains in Italy for long-distance train rides.

-For longer train journeys in Italy, you’d better be off purchasing your ticket online and carrying with you a copy of the digital card on your mobile.
-It will wave the validating process.
+For longer train journeys in Italy, you’d better be off purchasing your ticket online and carrying a copy of the digital card on your mobile.
+It will waive the validating process.
 It would help if you showed your barcode.
 That will do!
-Moreover online there are many offers and train specials, really worth checking out.
+Moreover, online, many offers and training specials are worth checking out.

 Italian Train Strikes and Delays – Myths debunked for good!

-Train delays are also non-existing in northern Italy unless there is a real cause like a rail track accident or technical issues trains in Italy are by 90% on time!
-Moreover please note that if you take a FRECCE Train, this has considerable delays Trenitalia is supposed to reimburse part of your ticket.
+Train delays are not frequent in northern Italy unless there is a real cause, like a rail track accident or technical issues.
+Italian trains are 90% on time!
+Moreover, if you take a FRECCE Train, which has considerable delays, Trenitalia is supposed to reimburse part of your ticket.

-Public toilets in train stations are not for free!
+Public toilets in train stations are not free!

 Some are, but most aren’t.
-In most train stations and public places, you will have to pay 1 Euro for accessing a public toilet.
-On rest-areas on highways are usually free tipping.
-They are very clean and safe.
+In most train stations and public places, you must pay 1 Euro (at least) to access a public toilet.
+Rest areas on highways usually have free tipping.
+They are clean and safe.

 Renting a car in Italy – The pros and cons

-If you plan to travel alone in Italy, renting a car will not be an economical way of getting around.
+If you are over 50 and plan to travel solo in Italy, renting a car will not be an economical way of getting around.
 You’d better use a car-sharing service like BlaBlacar as a cheaper and safer alternative.
-If you are not keen on driving, more alternatives to driving in Italy.
-Train Travel and Bus Travel.
+If you are not keen on driving, there are more alternatives to driving in Italy: train travel and Bus travel.

 Tips for crossing roads in Italy

-Please don’t assume that Italian drivers stop when you attempt to cross the street, cause in 90% of cases they will not.
+Please don’t assume that Italian drivers stop when you attempt to cross the street.
+In 90% of cases, they will not.
 Period.
 However, you have the right to cross roads safely, of course.
-For your safety, ensure that the driver has seen you by signalising that you want to pass.
-Best tip: cross where a traffic light is or on zebra stripes.
-When a larger group of people gather, it’s safer cause drivers have no choice but to stop!
+Ensure the driver has seen you by signalling you want to pass for your safety.
+The best tip is to cross where a traffic light is or on zebra stripes.
+When a larger group of people gather, it’s safer because drivers have no choice but to stop!

 Medical Service for overseas travellers in Italy

-If you are an EU citizen get a free medical card before visiting Italy; it will entitle you to the same health care assistance you have in your own country of residence.
-As an overseas traveller, you should get a travel insurance quote (like this one I use for my travels.)
+If you are an EU citizen, get a free medical card before visiting Italy; it will entitle you to the same health care assistance you have in your country of residence.
+As an overseas traveller, you should get a travel insurance quote (like the one I use for my travels.)

-Especially when hiking in Italy the new rules and regulations are stringent for us Italian too) without proper travel insurance covering you for adventures in the mountain, you will have to pay for Alpine Rescue Services and Assistance if you have an accident.
+Especially when hiking in Italy, the new rules and regulations are stringent for us Italians, too.
+Without proper travel insurance covering you for adventures in the mountains, you must pay for Alpine Rescue Services and Assistance if you have an accident.

-While this list is probably not complete, I hope this list of things before going to Italy gives you a basic understanding of what you can do and cannot do when travelling around the country.
+While this list is probably not complete, I hope this list of things to do before going to Italy gives you a basic understanding of what you can and cannot do when travelling around the country.

 Pin it for later!